ehsankorhani/passport-auth/README.md

 Section 5 - **passport-google-oauth20**: Authenticate using Google (without session and JWT).

+Section 6 - **passport-google-oauth20 + passport-jwt**: Authenticate using Google and verification with JWT.

 ---

 Find each project files in it's own branch.